Sarai Alamgir: Demographics

+Language

+In the 2023 census, 80.40% of the population spoke Punjabi, 14.70% spoke Urdu, 3.62% spoke Pashto and 1.28% of the population spoke other languages (mostly Sindhi and Saraiki).

 Administration

 The Tehsil Municipal Administration is a corporate body and consists of the Tehsil Nazim, Tehsil Municipal Officer, four Tehsil Officers and other officials of the Local Council Service, and officials of the offices entrusted to the Tehsil Municipal Administration.
 A Tehsil Nazim is the head of Tehsil Municipal Administration and exercises all functions and powers assigned to him under the Ordinance.
 The Tehsil Municipal Officer acts as coordinating and administrative officer, in charge of the Tehsil Officers.

 Surrounding important places

 Sarai Alamgir is a historic crossroads between the ancient Grand Trunk Road and the Jhelum River.
 Nearby are the sites of the Battle of the Hydaspes, the historic and ancient Alexandrian city of Bukephala (or Bucephala) and the huge Rohtas Fort.

 Boundaries

 Sarai Alamgir city has these cities in its surrounding areas: